 In addition, many of the most promising commercial property investments are unlisted.
 Even if such assets were advertised, they would cost a first-time or small-sized investor significant time, money, and resources to ensure the investment is worthwhile.

 This does not mean ordinary investors are locked out of commercial property investment in Australia.
 It does mean, however, they must be astute and well prepared when deciding to take their first steps.
-A smart way to ensure this is investing through a commercial property syndicate.
+A smart way to ensure this is investing through a commercial property syndicate or unlisted property trust.

 If you’d like to know more about investing alongside experienced commercial property investors, get in contact with the team at Properties & Pathways.